neuronsimulator/nrn/neuron/nmodl/nmodl2.rst

     The suffix, ":code:`_name`" is appended to all variables, functions, and procedures that are accessible from the user level of NEURON.
 If the :code:`SUFFIX` statement is absent, the file name is used as the suffix (with the addition of an underscore character).
-If there is a :ref:`POINT_PROCESS` statement, that name
+If there is a :ref:`mech` statement, that name
     is used as the suffix.
 Suffixes prevent overloading of names at the user level of NEURON.
 At some point in the future I may add something similar